A Forward Backward Greedy approach for Sparse Multiscale Learning: Multiscale Algorithm

 We then extract the chosen $j^{th}$ column from $K_s$ ($b^j_s$), and if the magnitude of projection on this added column (computed in step 3) is sufficiently large, we choose $b^j_s$ to be the first vector in our basis set.
 We also initialize the sparse representation with the data point $x_j,y_j$ at which the $j^{th}$ function is centered.
 An additional column is added in $C_s$ for the scale number (as s is required for uniquely determining this basis function).
 This is followed by the computation of the coordinate of projection $\Theta_s$ for the target $t_s$ on $B_s$ that is composed of a single function.
 We then update the residual $r$ and choose the next candidate vector $b^j_s$ to be added to the current basis set $B_s$.
 This procedure is then essentially repeated until $z_j$ goes below the tolerance level $\epsilon_s$ for the chosen vector $b^j_s$.
 Here, $Update\_add(\cdot)$ in line 9 appends $b^j_s$ to the current basis set $B_s$.
 Additionally, it appends $[x_j, y_j, s]$ to the sparse representation $C_s$.

-Here, we have chosen to put a tolerance on the inner product as a termination criterion because it ensures that our basis remains well conditioned for ordinary least square computation, and also the reduction of MSE with the addition on $b^j_s$ is lower bounded.
+Here, we have chosen to put a tolerance on the inner product as a termination criterion because it ensures that our basis remains well conditioned for ordinary least square computation, and also the reduction of MSE with the addition on $b^j_s$ is lower bounded (Theorem \ref{set_epsilon}).
 This is crucial for our algorithm as kernel functions which constitute our basis are highly redundant and ill-conditioned (specially at the initial scales \cite{shekhar2020hierarchical}).
-This is fundamentally different than the traditional forward greedy methods like in \cite{elad2010sparse}, which keeps on choosing function from a dictionary that is most correlated with the current residual (without any additional checks), and puts a tolerance on the residual as a termination criterion.
-Similar residual based tolerance is also not suitable for our approach, because it is difficult to pre-determine the amount of information in the data from a particular scale without running the risk of eventually choosing a function that makes the bases ill-conditioned.
+This is fundamentally different than the traditional forward greedy method \cite{elad2010sparse}, that chooses a function from the dictionary that is most correlated with the current residual (without any additional checks), and puts a tolerance on the residual as a termination criterion.
+Similar residual based tolerance is also not suitable for our approach because it is difficult to pre-determine the amount of information in the data from a particular scale without running the risk of eventually choosing a function that makes the bases ill-conditioned.

 For updating the coordinate of projection each time, instead of solving the full least squares problem we pose it as:

 which leads to

 which can be implemented using the following matrix inversion Lemma \cite{elad2010sparse} and taking into account $(B_s^TB_s)^{-1}$ available from the last time a function was added to $B_s$